meysamhadeli/codai/README.md

 codai code
 ```
 This command will initiate the codai assistant to help you with your coding tasks with understanding the context of your code.

-## ✨ Features

-🧠 Context-aware code completions.

-➕ Adding new features or test cases.

-🔄 Refactoring code structure and efficiency.

-🐛 Describe and suggest fixes for bugs.

-✅ Code Review Assistance and optimize code quality.

-✔️ Accept and apply AI-generated code changes.

-📚 Generate comprehensive documentation.

-🌐 Works with multiple programming languages such as (C#, Go, Python, Java, Javascript, Typescript).

-⚙️ Adjust settings via a config file.

-📊 Maintain understanding of the entire project.

-🌳 Summarize Full Project Context using Tree-sitter.

-⚡ Support variety of LLM models like GPT-4.1, Gemini-2.5-Pro, Claude-3-7-Sonnet, Qwen3-235B-A22B, DeepSeek-V3, and Ollama.

-🗂️ Enable the AI to modify several files at the same time.

-💳 Track and represent the token consumption for each request.

 ## 🗺️ Plan
 🌀 This project is a work in progress; new features will be added over time. 🌀